pstekieli/IN4331/Neo4j.md

 # Setting up Neo4j database
-The entire database can be downloaded ready-for-use here: https://mega.nz/#!D1hQ1IaA!f8gMlStK1bVXFR7t8Gaw9nI5eWScc1jT5YkB6glxFg4
+The entire database can be downloaded ready-for-use here: https://mega.nz/#!Tl4TDYLI!wCv-KZIUWhRdHhm8N6a4P039h_XW5EZYyjMs61Ogmhs
 Username: neo4j
 Password: 1234

 When Neo4j boots it asks the location of the database, simply move the folder to that location.
 By default on Windows this is: `C:\Users\<User>\Documents\Neo4j`
 Neo4j 3.0.1 community edition can be downloaded straight from their own site.
 Further setup is not required.

-Setting up the database from scratch is detailed below.
+Alternatively, continue reading for the full guide on setting up the Neo4j database from scratch.

 ### Step 1: Extracting PostgreSQL data
-Extracted using standard copy into csv commands, listed below (of course, paths will need to be adjusted based on OS):
+Extracted using standard copy to CSV commands, listed below (of course, paths will need to be adjusted based on OS):

 ```
 COPY acted_in TO 'C:\acted_in.csv' WITH (FORMAT CSV, HEADER);